ckeditor/ckeditor5/docs/installation/frameworks/vuejs-v3.md

 const require = createRequire( import.meta.url );
 ```

 Now, your setup with Vite and Vue is complete.
-You can also check how to configure webpack in the next section or move straight to [Using the editor from source](#using-the-editor-from-source).
+You can also check how to configure webpack in the next section or move straight to [Installing plugins](#installing-plugin).

 ### Webpack